ebelious/Self-Hosted/SOC-Stack.md

 ---

 ## Install [Wazuh 4.9](https://documentation.wazuh.com/current/quickstart.html)(open search)
-For this I use the quick install script
+For this, I use the quick install script
 ```
 curl -sO https://packages.wazuh.com/4.9/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```

-Then we will modify memory useage for the Wazuh Indexer
+Then we will modify memory usage for the Wazuh Indexer
 ```
 sudo nano /etc/wazuh-indexer/opensearch.yml
 ```
-add this line somewhere in the config (opensearch.yml)
+add this line somewhere in the config (opensearch.yml) ** Note - when addding this, it seemed to create issues starting the service
 ```
 bootstrap.memory_lock: true
 ```
-Also make sure the network host is like this `network.host: "0.0.0.0"`
+Also, make sure the network host is like this `network.host: "0.0.0.0"`

-We will open this file and add the meomry lock line in the `Service` section
+We will open this file and add the memory lock line in the `Service` section
 ```
 nano /usr/lib/systemd/system/wazuh-indexer.service
 ```
 ```
 LimitMEMLOCK=infinity
 ```
-For this you do not want to exceed 50% of the total memory on the machine
+For this, you do not want to exceed 50% of the total memory on the machine
 ```
 nano /etc/wazuh-indexer/jvm.options
 ```
-edit the `-Xms4g` and `-Xmx4g` value to not be above half of the memory
+edit the `-Xms4g` and `-Xmx4g` values to not be above half of the memory (needs matching values)
 ```
 sudo systemctl daemon-reload
 sudo systemctl restart wazuh-indexer